 A Shot in the Arm: Alumna Boosts Nursing Program with New CPNE Site

 Jennifer Gentry remembers taking her Clinical Performance in Nursing Exam (CPNE) like it was yesterday.
-Now a chief nursing officer in the CHRISTUS Spohn Health System in Southern Texas, she’s helping other aspiring RNs complete their degrees by hosting a CPNE testing site at CHRISTUS Spohn’s Alice, Texas, location.
+Now a chief nursing officer in the CHRISTUS Spohn Health System in Southern Texas, she’s helping other aspiring RNs complete their degrees by hosting a CPNE testing site at CHRISTUS Spohn location in Alice, Texas.

 As any Excelsior student in the School of Nursing can tell you, the CPNE is the capstone of the associate degree program.
 It’s the assessment designed to measure a student’s ability to demonstrate the expected behaviors and skills of a beginning-level associate degree-prepared nurse.
 Once successfully completed, the CPNE validates that the student possesses the competencies to begin practice as an entry-level nurse.
 With the associate degree in hand, individuals can sit for the National Council Licensure Examination (NCLEX-RN) that allows them to practice nursing in their state.